 Gene Testing Workshop

-In this workshop, attendees will learn more about the resources available to them from PBS LearningMedia that cover topics such as gene testing and direct to consumer testing.
-Participants will be given time to collaborate with colleagues to determine which resources will be the most effective to utilize in their classrooms.
-We will be joined by guest speaker Dr. Heather Fiumera, Associate Professor Biological Sciences from Binghamton University who will share the latest in gene testing and the work that her lab is doing in this field.
+In this workshop, attendees learned about resources available to them from PBS LearningMedia that cover topics such as gene testing and direct to consumer testing.
+Participants were given time to collaborate with colleagues to determine which resources will be the most effective to utilize in their classrooms.
+We were joined by guest speaker Dr. Heather Fiumera, Associate Professor Biological Sciences from Binghamton University who shared the latest in gene testing and the work that her lab is doing in this field.
 Teachers that attended received CTLE credit: 2 hrs.
 Registration is closed.

 Nancy Coddington, WSKG Public Media